 One of my absolute favorite parts of my sons’ bedroom makeover is the rustic farmhouse window awnings.
 I love the farmhouse vibe they add and I think they would look pretty amazing in just about any room in the house.

 Generally I’m a huge fan of long curtains in every room, but I wanted something a bit different in this room.
 I went searching for inspiration and found the perfect thing.

 Luckily, I don’t give up easily so I got to work figuring out exactly how to design and build my own version.

 These rustic window awnings really aren’t difficult to make and they are incredibly cheap at only $40 per awning.
 But fair warning, there are quite a few steps involved so this one may take a few days from start to finish.

-2 1″x2″ pine boards (at least 6’ long)
+- 2 1″x2″ pine boards – at least 6’ long

-2’x10’ piece of corrugated metal roofing (I shared a tutorial for getting that perfect vintage farmhouse patina on your brand new corrugated metal right here.
-Aging the metal makes a huge difference in the final look of your awnings.)
+- 2’x10’ piece of corrugated metal roofing – I shared a tutorial for getting that perfect vintage farmhouse patina on your brand new corrugated metal right here.
+Aging the metal makes a huge difference in the final look of your awnings.

-How to build rustic window awnings
+How to build rustic metal window awnings

 Okay, so now that your corrugated meal is all weathered and aged to perfection, it’s time to build some awnings!

 To figure out exactly how big my awnings should be, I used painter’s tape to mark off where the awnings will go around the windows in my room.

-I made a few adjustments and then simply measured my painter’s tape to get my measurements for my wood.
+I made a few adjustments and then simply measured my painter’s tape to get the measurements for my wood.

 You can also make your awnings taller if you would like; but keep in mind that the more of your actual window you cover, the more light you will block.

 The wood frame for the window awnings is made from inexpensive pine boards.
-The frame won’t show much so you really don’t need to use fancy wood.
+The frame won’t show much in the end so you really don’t need to use fancy wood.

 The diagram below shows what cuts of wood you need for each awning.
 Just remember to adjust your measurements if your window is a different size than mine.

 Once you have all of your straight cuts done, you are ready to begin to assemble your window awning frames.
 Putting these together is pretty straight forward.

 Attach the16.5” inch pieces to the backs of the 7 inch pieces.